sandramalaquias/data-engineering-Redshift/README.md

 ## Run the scripts

 The scripts of this project consist in:
-1. Get your KEY and SCRET KEY from AWS IAM
+1. Get your KEY and SECRET KEY from AWS IAM
 2. Update the file "dw1.config", changing the content of the variables that have string "update"
 3. Run the script "AWS_connect.py" at console to get the connection to Redshift and S3
 4. Run the script "create_tables.py" at console to create REDSHIFT schema and tables to "staging" and "sparkfy"